puppylinux-woof-CE/woof-CE/woof-code/README.txt

 2. Host operating system
 You must be running in a Linux environment.
-The Linux distro that you are running rght now may have inadequate or missing 'dpkg-deb' and 'lzma' utilities.
-This problem also applies to Puppy Linux <= v4.
-Place 'support/dpkg-deb' into /bin and 'support/lzma' into /usr/bin, replacing any other versions (first run 'which' to check they aren't existing elsehwere).

-NOTICE: Woof is currently only supported in a running Puppy 4.3+ environment.
-        Do not use any other Linux distro.
+It is advised that you that latest woofce releases since these are tested distros..

 3. Choose a compatible-distro.
 This is the distro whose packages you are going to 'borrow' to build your Puppy.
 Open file DISTRO_SPECS in a text editor and change this line:
 DISTRO_BINARY_COMPAT="ubuntu"
-to what you want, 'arch', 'ubuntu', 'debian', 'slackware', 't2' or 'puppy'.
+to what you want, 'ubuntu', 'debian', 'slackware' or 'puppy'.

 Building a Puppy: using the commandline scripts
 -----------------------------------------------